 - Through the IGF website serving as a primary entry point, all online participants, including those with active roles of speakers/moderators/rapporteurs were able to participate and contribute as those participating onsite. - A 3D Venue was created as an equivalent to the onsite venue.
-As onsite participants, the online participants also had the opportunity to enter the meeting rooms and connect to the participating platform. - The IGF Village booths, hosted by over 80 organisations at the venue, had their online equivalents. - The Remote hubs facilitated the participation of those unable to travel. - Both online and onsite participants could organize bilateral meetings - A dedicated website landing page and adjusted mobile app were also made available to support easier navigation of the IGF 2023 content.
+As onsite participants, the online participants also had the opportunity to enter the meeting rooms and connect to the participating platform. - The IGF Village booths, hosted by over 80 organisations at the venue, had their online equivalents. - Remote hubs facilitated the participation of those unable to travel. - Bilateral meetings could also be organised with online participation. - A dedicated website landing page and adjusted mobile app were also made available to support easier navigation of the IGF 2023 content.